kstenschke/doShell/README.md

 This project is a compiler for transpiling and running ShellDo scripts.

-shellDo enriches shell script with a vocabulary of commands, that invoke existing tools (foremost) to simulate UI interactions.
-Compiled, the commands resolve to more complex scripts, that vary by target platform.
-Furthermore shellDo script enriches shell script for increased authoring convenience, e.g. allowing imports of code from separated files and use of runtime macros.

-shellDo aims at providing a unified cross-platform option for scripting non-headless browser automation. similar to apple script or xdotool, with abilities similar to selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.
+shellDo aims at providing a unified cross-platform option for scripting non-headless browser automation.
+ShellDo's abilities cover a similar range like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.